jayita13/Hitaya/README.md

 <strong>Dapp Admin </strong>can change the Employee Administrator, Mint Token, Burn Tokens, Transfer Tokens or can view Transaction Details , or User Details.

-<strong>Employee Admin </strong>Can add new employee to the blockchain via samrtContract and view all Employee details stored in blockchain.
+<strong>Employee Admin </strong>Can add new employee to the blockchain via samrt contracts and view all Employee details stored in blockchain.

 Dapp Users can use tokens during a purchase of items or to transfer HAT Tokens among Employees. </p>